Is replacing a car stereo really that easy?

-If you find yourself looking at your dashboard and asking the same question Juan asked me, talk it over with your Crutchfield Personal Advisor.
+If you find yourself looking at your dashboard and asking the same question Juan asked me, talk it over with a Crutchfield advisor, via chat, email, or on the phone.
 He or she can look at the installation instructions we have for your vehicle and help you decide whether you should attempt a DIY installation.

 My last two cars were simple installs that entailed just pulling the factory radio out with a pair of DIN tools, sliding in a mounting sleeve and popping in the new radio.
 Juan has a 2004 Toyota Corolla, and the installation is a bit more challenging.
 We grabbed the MasterSheet instructions for his car and set off for the installation bay.

 The first step for any installation is to prepare the new stereo by connecting the plug-in wiring harness to the stereo's wires.
 I've always soldered the Crutchfield harness to the new stereo's wire harness for two reasons: it's a solid connection that isn't going to come apart easily, and I never really had the arm strength to use crimp caps.
 After a quick soldering lesson, Juan was ready.
 He was able to splice the two harnesses together, solder the connections, and then protect them with heat-shrink tubing.
 The unused wires were taped over to prevent an electrical short.